-The benchmark tool supports topologies with one or more inputs.
-If a topology is not data sensitive, you can skip the input parameter, and the inputs will be filled with random values.
-If a model has only image input(s), provide a folder with images or a path to an image as input.
-If a model has some specific input(s) (besides images), please prepare a binary file(s) that is filled with data of appropriate precision and provide a path to it as input.
-If a model has mixed input types, the input folder should contain all required files.
+Application supports topologies with one or more inputs.
+If a topology is not data-sensitive, you can skip the input parameter.
+In this case, inputs are filled with random values.
+If a model has only image input(s), please provide a folder with images or a path to an image as input.
+If a model has some specific input(s) (not images), please prepare a binary file(s) that is filled with data of appropriate precision and provide a path to them as input.
+If a model has mixed input types, input folder should contain all required files.
 Image inputs are filled with image files one by one.
 Binary inputs are filled with binary inputs one by one.

 This section provides step-by-step instructions on how to run the Benchmark Tool with the

-Internet access is required to execute the following steps successfully.
-If you have access to the Internet through a proxy server only, please make sure that it is configured in your OS environment.
+NOTE: The Internet access is required to execute the following steps successfully.
+If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.